See a larger project vicinity map

 building HOV lanes?

-The Tacoma/Pierce County HOV Program is a series of highway projects to provide operational improvements and high-occupancy-vehicle (HOV) lanes on Interstate 5 (I-5), State Route 16 (SR 16), and State Route 167 (SR 167).
+The Tacoma/Pierce County HOV Program is a series of highway projects to provide operational improvements and high-occupancy-vehicle (HOV) lanes on Interstate 5, State Route 16, and State Route 167.
 Through Tacoma, heavy I-5 traffic creates frequent congestion in this area.
 HOV lanes will ensure that transit, vanpools and carpools can move efficiently through the corridor, especially when traffic is congested in the adjoining general-purpose lanes.
 This reliability tends to increase ridership in multi-passenger vehicles and thereby helps ease demand in the general-purpose lanes, making the overall highway system work better for everyone.

-The project widens northbound and southbound I-5 to four general-purpose lanes and one additional HOV lane from M Street to Portland Avenue.
+The project widens northbound and southbound I-5 to four general-purpose lanes and one additional HOV lane from M Street to near L Street.
 To allow for the widened roadway, WSDOT will replace the Pacific Avenue and McKinley Way bridges over I-5, and build a new northbound I-5 bridge over the I-705 interchange.
 Other improvements include a new stormwater collection and treatment system, and replacement of all existing northbound and southbound pavement with new reinforced concrete.
-The project also replaces the illumination system and enhances the existing driver information systems including traffic cameras, variable message signs, and traffic-flow data systems.
+The project also replaces the illumination system and enhances the existing driver information systems including traffic cameras, variable message signs, and traffic data systems.

 The End Result

-This project demolishes and rebuilds Pacific Avenue and McKinley Way bridges spanning I-5.
+This part of the project demolishes and rebuilds Pacific Avenue and McKinley Way bridges spanning I-5.
 It builds a new northbound SR 7/I-705 bridge, and widens I-5 to accommodate northbound and southbound HOV lanes from M Street (milepost 132.84) to the vicinity of the L Street bridge (milepost 134.41).

 The project expands and improves the auxiliary lanes at the I-705 interchange to provide additional congestion relief.
 New concrete barrier will be constructed down the median of I-5, and on the roadside to protect drivers from fixed hazards.